DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 - `containerImage` - name of the container image to use for the npm audit
 - `containerWorkDir` - path to the default working directory of the container image
+- `pr` - the pr number of the build or an empty string if the build is for the main branch

 Example usage: